2012 FC71

-', also written 2012 FC71, is a small asteroid trapped in a Kozai resonance with the Earth.
+' is a small asteroid trapped in a Kozai resonance with the Earth.

 Discovery, orbit and physical properties

 It was first observed on 31 March 2012 by Andrea Boattini, observing for the Mt.
 Lemmon Survey.

 Its orbit is characterized by low eccentricity (0.088), low inclination (4.97º) and a semi-major axis of 0.9895 AU.
 It is an Aten asteroid but also an Earth crosser.
 As of 21 April 2012 its orbit is based on 35 observations spanning a data-arc of 21 days.
 This short observation arc results in an orbit uncertainty of 7.
 It has not been seen since and is unlikely to be seen again for several decades.
 It will remain both very dim (around apparent magnitude 27), and close in the sky to the Sun (solar elongation of less than 90 degrees), making it impossible to observe with current ground based telescopes till the 2060s.
 A number of times during the decade it will again be visible in the night sky and at times be brighter than apparent magnitude 21, as when it was first observed.